-A diverse range of industries are biotechnology-related, including the medical field (cell and gene therapy); the research support field, in which direct targets for the Takara Bio’s business include research institutions and universities that are seeking to promote basic research and to develop new drugs; the environment and energy field; the bioinformatics field; and the food field (agriculture and functional foods).
+A diverse range of industries are biotechnology-related, including the medical field (cell and gene therapy); the research support field, in which direct targets for the Takara Bio’s business include research institutions, universities and testing institutions that are seeking to promote basic research and to develop new drugs; the environment and energy field; the bioinformatics field; and the food and informatics fields.

 2. Dependence on manufacturing